acdcjunior/markdown-prism-revealjs/EXAMPLE-PRESENTATION.md

 Notes for slide two
 ---

-# Slide three is not below
+# Slide three

+---
+# Slide four has `code` in the title

+1. Numbered list
+2. Second item is a fragment ^^/1/
+3. Third item is a fragment as well ^^/2/